Community Centre Rebuild

 - Re-thought our plans in the light of the Feasibility Study, as we thought the estimated project’s cost was too high to achieve an early result.
 An updated plan is below, which removes the little used upper floor hall, and builds, as a second stage, a smaller second hall adjacent to the existing hall.

-- Sourced over $500k to date, of funding from donations, fund-raising and parish Trust Board commitments.
+- Sourced over $500k to date, of funding from donations, fund-raising and Parish Trust Board commitments.

 Advantages of the New Plan